lutsen/lagan/README.md

 - *name*: Required.
 The name of the property.
 Also the name of the corresponding RedBean property.
 Contains only alphanumeric characters, should not contain spaces.
 - *description*: Required.
 The form-field label of the property in the admin interface.
+- *input*: Required.
+The template to use in the admin interface.
+Templates are located in the *public/property-templates* directory.
+- *type*: Required.
+The type of data of the property.
+This defines which property type controller to use.
+More information under ["Property types"](#property-type-controllers).
 - *required*: Optional.
 Set to true if the property is required.
 - *autovalue*: Optional.
 Set to true if the property needs to set it's own value.
 This forces a value for a property, also if it is not submitted on creation.
 Like a slug or a UID for example.
 - *searchable*: Optional.
 Set to true if the property has to be searchable with the Search controller.
-- *type*: Required.
-The type of data of the property.
-This defines which property type controller to use.
-More information under ["Property types"](#property-type-controllers).
-- *input*: Required.
-The template to use in the admin interface.
-Templates are located in the *public/property-templates* directory.
+- *unique*: Optional.
+Set to true if the value of this property has to be unique for this model.

-There can be other optional keys, for example the *directory* key for the *image_select* property input type.
+There can be other optional keys for specific input types, for example the *directory* key for the *image_select* property input type.

 A properties array with more keys might look like this: